yonatanam/grclient/README.md

 Use CTRL+SHIFT+P to find matching bracket

-use //TODO <text here> to add a flag of tood in eclipse
+Use //TODO <text here> to add a flag of tood in eclipse